Menu

 European Parliament - Task and Powers of the General Assembly

-Every five years Europe’s 490 million citizen select their members of the European parliament.
+Every five years Europe’s 490 million citizens select their members of the European parliament.
 Since 1979 MEPs have been elected directly by the people.
 Every citizen of a member country can vote, wherever they live.
 Even though it does not have the power that national parliaments have, the European Parliament influences the lives of Europe’s citizens.

 The European Parliament has 785 members from 27 countries.
 They sit together in political groups, not in country blocks.
 The two biggest groups are the Christian Democrats or Conservatives, with 278 seats and the Socialist with currently 216 seats.
 Other groups are the Liberals, Nationalists, the Greens and other smaller parties.